Install FreeBSD operating system

 Select the

-libraries and
+lib32 libraries and

-tree options for any generic installation.
+ports tree options for any generic installation.
 Optionally select the

-(kernel and userland source code) component if the user needs to develop the kernel modules or device drivers.
+src (kernel and userland source code) component if the user needs to develop the kernel modules or device drivers.

 1.2.2-4Partitioning